From media appearances to cutting-edge research, catch the newest developments in HAQAST’s work.

 'Ozone pollution near Earth’s surface is one of the main ingredients of summertime smog and a primary cause of poor air quality.
 Yet it is not directly measurable from space because of the abundance of ozone higher in the atmosphere, which obscures measurements of surface ozone.
 Now NASA-funded researchers have devised a way to use satellites to measure the precursor gases that contribute to ozone formation.'

-'PI Brad Pierce gave a briefing on the 2017 Lake Michigan Ozone Study to the Business Advocacy Committee of the Sheboygan County Chamber of Commerce in Sheboygan, Wisconsin on April 7, 2017.
-The briefing discussed the objectives and measurement strategy used to characterize the recirculation, aging, and mixing of the Chicago and Milwaukee urban plumes as they move over Lake Michigan and their impact on surface ozone along the shore of Lake Michigan.'
+'PI Brad Pierce gave a briefing on the 2017 Lake Michigan Ozone Study to the Business Advocacy Committee of the Sheboygan County Chamber of Commerce in Sheboygan, Wisconsin on April 7, 2017.'

 'New research predicts that air pollution worsened by climate change will cost tens of thousands of lives if changes are not made.'